-Summer school will give you the chance to raise your grade point average.
+Summer session will give you the chance to raise your grade point average.
 A failure in any class really hurts a teen’s cumulative average and can cost him the chance of getting into the college or technical school of his choice.
-While letting an elective class go and not retaking it is an option, summer school grades replace the failing grade already earned.
+While letting an elective class go and not retaking it is an option, summer session grades replace the failing grade already earned.
 That will raise your GPA.

 Smaller Classes in a Relaxed Environment